DSXiangLi/DecryptPrompt/README.md

   - Solving math word problems with process- and outcome-based feedback
   - Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models
   - BOND: Aligning LLMs with Best-of-N Distillation
+  - RL on Incorrect Synthetic Data Scales the Efficiency of LLM Math Reasoning by Eight-Fold
+  - Generative Verifiers: Reward Modeling as Next-Token Prediction
+  - RL on Incorrect Synthetic Data Scales the Efficiency of LLM Math Reasoning by Eight-Fold
 - openai
   - PPO: Proximal Policy Optimization Algorithms :star:
   - Deep Reinforcement Learning for Human Preference